david1792x/pan-dulce/markdown/extracting_image_dataset.md

                     'besos': ['besos', 'besitos', 'ojo de buey', 'yoyos']}
 ```

-Microsoft offers the Bing Image Search API as a tool to help users in retrieving data from the web.
-We set up a resource inside Microsoft Azure cloud platform to handle our API calls, and chose the basic option that allows for up to 1000 calls a month and 3 calls per second.
+Microsoft offers the `Bing Image Search API` as a tool to help users in retrieving data from the web.
+We set up a resource inside **Microsoft Azure** cloud platform to handle our API calls, and chose the basic option that allows for up to **1000** calls a month and **3** calls per second.
 There are higher pricing tiers available for users that need to handle more data, but for our project this will do more than enough.
-To use the API, we need to get a subscription key from our resource, define the URL and our headers.
-The subscription key is user inputted for privacy reasons.
+To use the API, we need to get a **subscription key** from our resource, define the **URL** and our **headers**.
+The subscription key is user inputted for **privacy** reasons.

 ```python